PolyZone/X-ray/README.md

 The code is split up after its names so that each method including a Baseline can be called by .... (sebs kalde metode)

+The Baseline also contains the cross validation and hyper parameters code.